GuilleGorines/markdown_servicios/current_protocols/Assembly_service.md

 # How to perform the Assembly Service
 Welcome to this (as) brief (as possible) tutorial on how to perform a Assembly Service as a member of the ISCIII's Bioinformatics Unit!

-First of all, take the service and place it `in progress` so the solicitant is notified that the service has started.
+First of all, take the service and place it `in progress` in iSkyLIMS so the solicitant is notified that the service has started.
 This is a common step for all services provided by BU-ISCIII.

           **INSERT SUPER COOL SCREENSHOT YET TO BE PREPPED**

 Now, **login in the HPC with your credentials**, and go to the appropriate service directory, according to the nature of the service (the center and the area):
 ```
-cd /processing_Data/bioinformatics/services_and_colaborations/SERVICE_CENTER/AREA
+cd /data/bi/services_and_colaborations/SERVICE_CENTER/AREA
 ```
 Create the directory with the Folder Name you are given in the service information, and enter it.
 This will be the workdir for the service.
 ```